Juliet, Naked (film)

 Juliet, Naked is a 2018 romantic comedy film directed by Jesse Peretz based on Nick Hornby's 2009 novel of the same name.
-It centers on the story of Annie (Rose Byrne), and her unlikely romance with singer-songwriter Tucker Crowe (Ethan Hawke), who is also the subject of her boyfriend's (Chris O'Dowd) long-time music obsession.
+It centers on the story of Annie (Rose Byrne) and her unlikely romance with singer-songwriter Tucker Crowe (Ethan Hawke), who is also the subject of her boyfriend Duncan's (Chris O'Dowd) long-time music obsession.
 The film premiered at the Sundance Film Festival on January 19, 2018.

 Plot

-Annie Platt contemplates escaping her hometown of Sandcliff, England, her job as a curator in a local museum, and her unhappy relationship with Duncan, a college teacher obsessed with Tucker Crowe, an American musician last heard from in 1993.
+Annie Platt contemplates escaping her life in Sandcliffe, England.
+She works as a museum curator and lives with her boyfriend of 15 years, Duncan.
+Duncan is a college teacher obsessed with Tucker Crowe, an American musician last heard from in 1993.
 An album titled Juliet, Naked arrives in the mail, containing acoustic demos from Crowe's breakthrough album Juliet.
-Annie and Duncan argue over its quality, and Annie writes a negative review on Duncan's fan site dedicated to Crowe.
+Annie and Duncan argue over its quality, leading to Annie writing an anonymous and negative review on Duncan's fan site dedicated to Crowe.

-Crowe himself emails Annie, thanking her for her honesty, and they strike up a correspondence.
-Crowe shares his regrets at being a poor father to four children from three different mothers (later revealed to be five children with four different mothers), and Annie discloses her disappointment at not having children.
+Crowe himself emails Annie about the review, thanking her for her honesty, and they strike up correspondence.
+Crowe shares his regrets at being a poor father to multiple children with different mothers, while Annie discloses her disappointment at not having any children herself.
 Crowe lives on his ex's property to be near his youngest son Jackson in America.
-Lizzie, his pregnant daughter from another relationship, visits from London; it is revealed Crowe also has twin sons from yet another relationship.
-Before leaving, Lizzie offers him the phone number of his other daughter Grace, whom he has never met.

-Duncan invites Gina, a new teacher at his college, over to hear the album, and they sleep together.
-Confessing this to Annie, she breaks up with him and asks him to move out.
+Lizzie, his pregnant daughter from another relationship, visits him from London.
+It is also revealed Crowe has twin sons from another relationship.
+Before leaving, Lizzie offers him the phone number of his other daughter Grace.
+Gina, a new teacher at the college Duncan works at, indulges his obsession with Crowe and the two end up sleeping together.
+Duncan confesses about their tryst to Annie, who dumps him and asks him to move out.

 When Lizzie has her baby prematurely, Crowe takes Jackson with him to London to check on her.
 He and Annie agree to meet, but he has a heart attack.
-She visits him in the hospital, where she meets Jackson, Lizzie, and most of Crowe's exes and other children who have flown to his bedside.
-Crowe asks to see Sandcliff, and he and Jackson come to stay with Annie.
+She visits him in the hospital, where she meets Jackson, Lizzie, his twin boys, along with all of their mothers, who have flown to his bedside.
+Crowe asks to see Sandcliffe, and travels there with Jackson after being discharged.